 From Iconium to Lystra and Debre

 Driven by persecution from Iconium, the apostles went to Lystra and Derbe, in Lycaonia.
 These towns were inhabited largely by a heathen, superstitious people, but among them were some who were willing to hear and accept the gospel message.
-In these places and in the surrounding country the apostles decided to labour, hoping to avoid Jewish prejudice and persecution.
+In these places and the surrounding country, the apostles decided to labor, hoping to avoid Jewish prejudice and persecution.

 Paul and Barnabas in Lystra